Skip to main content

 Affordable Student Housing: Implementation Guide

-1. Within an area specifically designated for student housing within the applicable community plan; or
+1. An area specifically designated for student housing within the applicable community plan; or

-1. In a zone that allows multiple dwelling unit development that is located within a 1-mile radius of a college or university campus accredited by the Western Association of Schools and Colleges: Senior College and University Commission or the Accrediting Commission for Community and Junior Colleges
+2. A zone that allows multiple dwelling unit development that is located within a 1-mile radius of a college or university campus accredited by the Western Association of Schools and Colleges: Senior College and University Commission or the Accrediting Commission for Community and Junior Colleges; or

-2. In any multiple dwelling unit zone within the Sustainable Development Area
+3. Any multiple dwelling unit zone within the Sustainable Development Area.

 2. Development on eligible sites must propose at least five dwelling units